epinio/docs/docs/references/customization/staging-scripts.md

 By default Epinio installs three definitions.

   1. One to support Bionic-based builder images (`paketo-buildpacks/builder:*`).
-  2. One to support Jammy-based  builder images (`paketo-buildpacks/builder-jammy-*:*`).
+  1. One to support Jammy-based  builder images (`paketo-buildpacks/builder-jammy-*:*`).
-  3. And one to serve as fallback for any images not captured by the other two.
+  1. One to serve as fallback for any images not captured by the other two.

 It is this last definition which is configured when [customizing buildpacks](staging.md) with a different image.